thenadz/developer-info/readme.txt

   The default is both, but if you only want one then you should explicitly set this value to avoid making two HTTP calls from your server.

-`[dev-info]` supports a number of nested shortcodes allowing complete customization of the output generated.
+The `[dev-info]` shortcode supports a number of nested shortcodes allowing complete customization of the output generated.
 An example of this is the following (this is infact the default output format):
 `<div class="developer-info">
     <a href="[dev-info-homepage]" target="_blank">[dev-info-icon]</a>
     <div class="title">